 We would always recommend flowers be hand delivered, and the finished pictures be collected in person from the studio.
 However, if this is not possible due to travelling distance, please click here for details about how to post your fresh flowers to us.

-If your finished work cannot be collected personally, at your own risk, we can arrange to have your picture sent to you using a nationwide courier, which would incur an additional charge of £40.
+If you live too far to collect your finished picture in person, providing your chosen frame is of a smaller size (and not a memory box, due to their extreme fragile nature) we can, at your own risk, arrange to have your picture sent back to you via Royal Mail at a cost of around £20.
 We always do our utmost to package the pictures securely, but as with all postage and courier services, we sadly cannot guarantee the condition in which the pictures will arrive.

 We take a lot of care once we are in receipt of your flowers.
 It is very important to us to make a note of any specific details such as how any ribbon/lace may be wrapped or tied, if you have any sparkles in specific flowers, how a locket may be positioned on the stems – as these can all be included in your final picture!
 We take our time making notes, taking detailed photographs and measurements about the size and dimension of the original arrangement so we know what sized frame to recommend during your frame consultation